mbel24/PROB-reimplementation/README.md

 # PROB Reimplementation for Alzheimer’s Disease
 This repository contains a reimplementation of PROB (Progression-Based Bayesian Method) applied to Alzheimer’s disease (AD) transcriptomic data.
-The pipeline infers latent disease progression and gene regulatory networks from cross-sectional data.
+The pipeline infers latent disease progression and gene regulatory networks from cross-sectional data, enabling disease staging and mechanistic insight without longitudinal samples.

-## Backgroud
+## Background
 Alzheimer’s disease (AD) is a progressive neurodegenerative disorder.
 PROB addresses this challenge by:

 - Inferring pseudotemporal ordering of samples (PPD) using a diffusion-based random walk.